Oh, would you quit moping? It’s depressing.

 I lost, she whispered egregiously irate, my BOOT!
 That vile slime dissolved it whole.
 The giant lumbered on, splitting the bustling crowd into two rows of disgruntled market-goers.
 Oh, I’m sorry, she continued in a hushed shout.
-I don’t think you understand.
-I almost got SNIFFED!
-She tugged the giant into a side ally, mumbling apologies to market-goers on all sides.
+I don’t think you understand!
+My boot got SNIFFED!
+Then I thought it was going to sniff me!
+She tugged the giant into a side ally, mumbling insincere apologies to market-goers on all sides.

-People these days, she declared when they were finally clear of the stalls, I ask you… She headed down the alley, hands in pockets, to the reverberating subsequentially thud and slap of her one bare, one be-booted, feet.
+People these days, she declared when they were finally clear of the stalls, I ask you.
+She headed down the alley, hands in pockets, to the reverberating subsequent thud and slap of her one bare, one be-booted, feet.

 This way.
 Keep up.

 The will-less giant obeyed, its knuckles dragging on the muddy cobblestones, making an unnoteworthy sound.